chrismcclure/demo-fuction/README.md

    + run smoke and integratin tests
    + destroy test Azure resource
 4. Add to trigger for current Continous Delivery Pipeline to only deploy if Full Test Pipeline is successful.
-5. Powershell script for dev to create resource in Azure for development and testing.
+5. Powershell script for devs to create individual resource in Azure for development and testing.